D0LESS/OmniThreads_Extension/README.md

 - All data is stored locally
 - No data is sent to the cloud unless you opt in to error reporting
 - You can delete your vector memory by removing the relevant folder in `~/.omnivector_workspaces`

+## Error Handling & Tooltips
+- The extension provides clear, actionable error messages if the MCP server is not running or a request fails.
+- Status bar icons have tooltips for quick reference.
+- If required input is missing, you'll see a warning message.
+- If no relevant memories are found, you'll be informed.

 ## Troubleshooting
 - If the status bar shows 🔴 Failed, check that Python and dependencies are installed